crystalunicorn/digitalgarden/src/site/notes/0. Admin/Digital Garden/Pages/Last Session.md

 - small bear-like tracks (likely a cub, which means a momma bear will prob be around)
 - ==lizard-like tracks approached the tunnel from Riverbed, stayed 30ft away==

-*"A good person always does the work no matter how efficient."* - Aelyn reciting some sort of psalm, prob a Papa John/Jalon Valas teaching
+*"A good person always does the work no matter how efficient."* - Aelyn reciting some sort of psalm, prob a Papa John/Jalanvaloss teaching

 Orpheus telepathically asks if Aelyn has seen any lizardfolk in town
 - shakes her head, looks in disgust that someone would do this in their mind